 By using blockchain technology, the project manager can keep things on track.
 They will have access to all information and can adjust accordingly when things change.
 The blockchain itself can handle all transactions to make them more efficient.

 Effective blockchain project management offers a new way for businesses to get important projects done on time, with greater efficiency, and less cost compared to traditional management practices.
 However, it does take time to transform to a blockchain system which will have issues before it is fully in place.
-AIMS offers online project management courses, which are covered during the certified project manager and diploma in project management programs.
+AIMS offers online project management courses, which are covered during the mba project management distance education program.